ExtremeAddons/hdri_maker_docs/docs/installation.rst

 Download the files
 ******************

-**You can download the files wherever you want, but it would be better to create a temporary folder where to put them all**
+..
+Tip:: **You can download the .exapack files little by little and install only 1 volume at a time, it doesn't matter the order.**
+         I suggest you to download first the HDRMkr_1k_Vol_001.exapack and the HDRMkr_Main_Vol_001.exapack packages.
+         You can install the others at any time.
+The addon recognizes what has already been installed and what not.

 In your product page, you can find various files, the main ones for the installation are the following: